splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-linux-puppet.rst

      - Activates or deactivates exporting instrumentation metrics.
      - ``false``
    * - ``auto_instrumentation_otlp_endpoint``
      - Sets the OTLP endpoint that receives traces.
-Only applicable for OpenTelemetry Collector versions ``0.87.0`` and higher.
+Only applicable if ``auto_instrumentation_version`` is ``0.87.0`` and higher.
      - ``http://127.0.0.1:4317``
-   * - ``with_auto_instrumentation_sdks``
-     - The automatic discovery SDKs to install and activate.
-     - ``%w(java nodejs)``
    * - ``auto_instrumentation_java_agent_jar``
      - Path to the Splunk OpenTelemetry Java agent.
 The default path is provided by the ``splunk-otel-auto-instrumentation`` package.
 If the path is changed from the default value, the path should be an existing file on the node.
-The specified path is added to the /usr/lib/splunk-instrumentation/instrumentation.conf configuration file on the node.
-The applications on the node needs to be restarted separately after installation for automatic discovery to take effect.
      - ``/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar``
    * - ``auto_instrumentation_npm_path``
-     - The path to the pre-installed ``npm`` command.
+     - The path to the pre-installed ``npm`` command required to install the Node.js SDK.
 For example, ``/my/custom/path/to/npm``.
      - ``npm``